gregor-autischer/ESPHome-Water-Tank-Sensor/README.md

     - Echo → GPIO 14
 3. Assemble everything and fasten it to the lid with M4 screws

-### Software Setup

-ESPHome configuration instructions will be added here.

 ## License

 Apache License 2.0